-The Sea-Vista Eco-class product tankers are being constructed by General Dynamics NASSCO, a wholly owned subsidiary of General Dynamics, for SEA-Vista Newbuild II, a joint venture (JV) between Seabulk Tankers, which is a wholly owned subsidiary of SEACOR Holdings and Avista Capital Partners.
+The Sea-Vista Eco-class product tankers were constructed by General Dynamics NASSCO, a wholly-owned subsidiary of General Dynamics, for SEA-Vista Newbuild II, a joint venture (JV) between Avista Capital Partners and Seabulk Tankers, which is a wholly-owned subsidiary of SEACOR Holdings.

 Ohio product tanker is first of the four new Jones Act product tankers built by Aker Philadelphia Shipyard (APSI), a wholly owned US subsidiary of Aker Philadelphia Shipyard.

-The three vessels are currently under construction according to the Jones Act requirements at the NASSCO shipyard in San Diego, with deliveries scheduled for May 2016, October 2016 and March 2017 respectively.
-As stipulated in the ship management and crew management agreements, the vessels will be managed and crewed by SEACOR subsidiaries.
+The three vessels, namely the Independence, the Constitution and the Liberty, were constructed according to the Jones Act trade requirements at the NASSCO shipyard in San Diego, and delivered in April 2016, November 2016 and March 2017 respectively.
+As stipulated in the ship management and crew management agreements, the vessels are being managed and crewed by SEACOR subsidiaries.

-The new vessels will address the transportation requirements for crude oil and refined product volumes in the US.
+The Independence, the Constitution and the Liberty are addressing the transportation requirements for crude oil and refined product volumes in the US.